The algebra of parallel endomorphisms of a germ of pseudo-Riemannian metric

--- Part 3 deals with $\goth s$ and $\goth n$ together: it uses parts 1 and 2 to show the theorem stated above, which gathers and generalises the most part of the preceding results.
-See Theorem \ref{realisation_nilomorphe} for the metrics and corresponding holonomy groups, and Corollary \ref{cor_forme_e} for the form of $\End(T_m\MM)^H$.
-If $g$ is hyperk\"ahler {\em i.e.\@} ${\rm O}(g)^{\goth s}=\Sp(p,q)$, or is of a similar type, this is done by solving an exterior differenial system exacty as is done by R.\@ Bryant in \cite{bryant1996}, but in the framework of ``$\R[X]/(X^n)$-differential calculus'' introduced in part 2.
-To show Corollary \ref{cor_forme_e}, we need to compute the general matrix of the elements of all the algebras involved here: commutants, bicommutants {\em etc.} Displaying those matrices is also of practical interest, so we gathered all this at the end of Part 3, pp.\@ \pageref{alg_lin} {\em sq}.

--- Part 4, a lot shorter, uses parts 1 and 2 to give a glimpse, through a simple example, on the case where the holonomy group is the commutant O$(g)^{\{N,N'\}}$ of {\em two} algebraically independent nilpotent endomorphisms.
+{\bf Contents and structure of the article.} It consists of five parts.
+Part 1 recalls the eight possible types for $\goth s$ given in \cite{boubel2013a}, and standard facts about nilpotent endomorphisms.
+Part 2 introduces an analogy between manifolds with a complex structure and manifolds with a ``nilpotent structure'' {\em i.e.\@} an integrable field of nilpotent endomorphisms: an analogue of complex differential calculus arises, $N$ and $\R[X]/(X^n)$ replacing $J$ and $\C=\R[X]/(X^2+1)$.
+Counterparts of holomorphic functions, of their power series expansion, appear.
+See in particular Definition \ref{defnilomorphic} and Theorem \ref{development}.
+Part 3 uses Part 2 to parametrize the set $\mathcal G$ of germs of metrics $g$ admitting a parallel nilpotent endomorphism field $N$.
+More exactly, we deal with the case where $N$ is $g$-self adjoint.
+Indeed if some $N\in\goth n$ is parallel, so are its self- and skew-adjoint parts $\frac12(N\pm N^\ast)$, so it is natural to study first the cases $N^\ast=\pm N$.
+The case $N^\ast=-N$ demands some more theory ---~introducing counterparts of $\partial$, $\partialbar$, of the Dolbeault lemma {\em etc.} We hope to publish it later.
+Part 4 uses \cite{boubel2013a} and Part 3 to show the main result, Theorem \ref{realisation_nilomorphe} p.\@ \pageref{realisation_nilomorphe}.
+If $g$ is hyperk\"ahler or of a similar type, this is done by solving an exterior differenial system exacty as is done by R.\@ Bryant in \cite{bryant1996}, but in the framework of ``$\R[X]/(X^n)$-differential calculus'' introduced in Part 2.
+Corollary \ref{cor_forme_e} gives the form of $\End(T_m\MM)^H$ in each case.
+To show it we need to compute the general matrix of the elements of all the algebras involved here: commutants, bicommutants {\em etc.} They are also of practical interest, so we gathered them in Lemma \ref{lemme_commutants}, based itself on Notation \ref{notation_forme_e1}--\ref{bases_privilegiees}.
+Part 5, a lot shorter, uses \cite{boubel2013a} and Part 2 to give a glimpse, through a simple example, on the case where the holonomy group is the commutant O$(g)^{\{N,N'\}}$ of {\em two} algebraically independent nilpotent endomorphisms.